jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 <!-- He imagines that he can arrange the members of a society as easily as the hand arranges the pieces on a chess-board.
 He does not consider that those pieces have no other principle of motion besides that which the hand impresses on them.
 But that, in the great chessboard of human society, every single piece has a principle of motion of its own, altogether different from that which the legislature might choose to impress on it.
  -->

 If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously.
 It will likely be happy and successful.
 If they are opposite or different, the game will go on miserably.
 The society will then be in the highest degree of disorder.

-43 Some general, and even systematical, idea of the perfection of policy and law, might be needed to direct the statesman's views.
+{{< s v="43" >}} Some general, and even systematical, idea of the perfection of policy and law, might be needed to direct the statesman's views.
 But it is most arrogant to insist on establishing all at once, and in spite of all opposition, this idea from the man of system.
 It is to erect his own judgment into the supreme standard of right and wrong.

-It is to fancy=
+It is to fancy:
 - that he himself the only wise and worthy man in the commonwealth, and
 - that his fellow-citizens should accommodate themselves to him and not he to them.

 It is on this account, that of all political speculators, sovereign princes are by far the most dangerous.
 This arrogance is perfectly familiar to them.

 They entertain of the immense superiority of their own judgment.
 When such imperial and royal reformers condescend to contemplate their country's constitution, they often see the obstructions which might oppose the execution of their own will, as something wrong.
 They condemn Plato's divine maxim.
 They consider the state as made for themselves, not themselves for the state.

-The great object of their reformation is=
+The great object of their reformation is:
 - to remove those obstructions, and
 - to reduce the nobility's authority.
 - to take away the privileges of cities and provinces, and
 - to render the greatest individuals and orders of the state incapable of opposing them.